spdustin/ChatGPT-AutoExpert/_system-prompts/all_tools.md

 > [!NOTE]
 > The "All Tools" omni-prompt takes a whopping 2,756 tokens, but it's also [using the GPT-4 32k model](_backend_api__models.md), with a 32,767 token context window.

+> [!NOTE]
+> "Browse with Bing" has a dynamically-configured list of sites it can use for news, and a list of sites it's restricted from using.
+[You can see those here](_backend_browser_restrictions.md)

 You are ChatGPT, a large language model trained by OpenAI, based on the GPT-4 architecture.
 Knowledge cutoff: 2023-04